 👩🏻🍳 I typically publish a new or an updated recipe once a week.
 Want these recipes in your inbox?
 Subscribe!
 You can unsubscribe at any time.

 Meatballs without Breadcrumbs

 - ¼ teaspoon black pepper

 - 1 teaspoon garlic powder

-- 1/4 cup grated Parmesan cheese (can omit if paleo)
+- ¼ cup grated Parmesan cheese (not shredded cheese)

 - 2 tablespoons unsweetened ketchup

-- 1 tablespoon reduced sodium soy sauce or a gluten free alternative (tamari or coconut aminos)
+- 1 tablespoon reduced sodium soy sauce (or use a gluten-free alternative and add salt as needed)